The Power of Music Changes Lives

 Why did so many people connect with that message?
 Every person has a story and those whose story includes music know the changes it brought into their lives.
 I grew up in a sleepy little village where musically speaking, not much happened.
 My teenage years were wasted on things which haven’t mattered to me in the last 30 years although they once were all I could think about … until the music came.

 That all changed when I crossed path with a retired master tailor who was a self-taught musician.
 His love for music was huge and he loved to share that love.
-He inspired me to buy an instrument and amazingly, he taught me what he know for free.
+He inspired me to buy an instrument and amazingly, he taught me what he knew for free.
 We used to jam in his tailor shop and he enjoyed playing just with me as much as performing on stage for the whole town.
 He was in his own world and anyone who know him agreed.

 Looking back, I consider “Uncle Josef” my first music teacher.
 The trademark of every great music teacher is to awaken the spirit and he did.
 In just two years, he taught me enough about music that I could join a dance band and if my musical career stopped right there I too could say that I wouldn’t be the person I am today if it wasn’t for music but, there was more to come.